Drivers snowed-in all night as I-95 shuts down in Virginia - NewsBreak

 Drivers snowed-in all night as I-95 shuts down in Virginia

-RUTHER GLEN, Va. — (AP) — Road crews struggled to reach hundreds of motorists on Tuesday after they were stranded all night in freezing temperatures along a 50-mile stretch of Interstate 95 in Virginia where tractor-trailers jackknifed in the ice and snow, state police said.
+RUTHER GLEN, Va.
+(AP) — Hundreds of motorists were stranded all night in snow and freezing temperatures along a 50-mile stretch of Interstate 95 after a crash involving six tractor-trailers in Virginia, where authorities were struggling Tuesday to reach them.

 Both directions of traffic on I-95 came to a standstill Monday between Ruther Glen, Virginia, in Caroline County and exit 152 in Dumfries, Prince William County, the Virginia Department of Transportation said.
-At around daybreak on Tuesday, the agency tweeted that “crews will start taking people off at any available interchange to get them.”
+“Crews will start taking people off at any available interchange to get them,” the agency tweeted at 5:20 a.m.
+Tuesday.

-Gov. Ralph Northam said his team responded through the night, sending out emergency messages to connect stranded drivers with help, and working with local officials to set up warming shelters as needed.
-He said the National Guard was “available” but he hadn’t yet called upon members to help.
-He also couldn't say when the situation would be resolved.
+Gov. Ralph Northam tweeted that his team responded through the night alongside state police, transportation and emergency management officials.
+“An emergency message is going to all stranded drivers connecting them to support, and the state is working with localities to open warming shelters as needed.
+While sunlight is expected to help @VaDOT clear the road, all Virginians should continue to avoid 1-95,” he added.NC trooper dies after own brother responds to traffic stop, hits trooper and detained driver

-“Right now, things aren’t moving as you know and as you can see on the cameras,” Northam told radio station WTOP Tuesday morning.
-"We need to get the cars and the trucks off the roads.
-We need to keep people safe, and then we need to clear them.”

 Compounding the challenges, traffic cameras went offline as much of central Virginia lost power in the storm, VDOT said.
 More than 281,000 customers remained without electricity on Tuesday, according to poweroutage.us.